fhsjaagshs/mystic/README.md

 If you used the JSON column, it will return ONLY that column's value at row 0.

+General Notes
+-

+Unlike other frameworks, Ruby encodes meaning in the types of objects.
+For example:

+`Symbol`s  ->  double-quoted identifiers

+`String`s  ->  single quoted literals

+All other objects remain the same.

 Writing a Model
 -